jlapeyre/Symata.jl/README.md

 #### Finding Help and Examples

-This documentation can be printed from within SJulia by entering `?
+The documentation can be printed from within SJulia by entering `?
 SymName` at the `sjulia` prompt.  `Help(Symname)` prints the same documentation.
 For many SJulia functions, the SymPy docstring is printed along with the SJulia documentation.